bigwiginfohub-wq/fidelity-framework/README.md

 ## License

-TBD (likely CC BY for framework, MIT for code)
+TBD (CC BY for framework, MIT for code)

 ## Authors